Faculty & Staff

 Emily Bosk is an Assistant Professor of Social Work and a Faculty Affiliate with the Institute for Health, Health Policy, and Aging Research, the Center for Violence Against Women and Children, and the Department of Sociology.
 Trained as both a sociologist and a clinical social worker, Dr. Bosk works at the intersection of social theory and applied practice.
 Her research uses rigorous social science methods to theorize how organizations and individuals understand and intervene with vulnerable children and families and to trace out the policy and practice implications of these approaches.

-Current research includes: analysis of standardized decision-making in child welfare at the individual, organizational, and policy level; issues related to the lack of integration of social service systems for families; understandings of ‘badness’ in young children and adolescents; programs to support parent-child relationships and infant mental health.
+Current research includes: analysis of standardized decision-making in child welfare at the individual, organizational, and policy level; parenting and substance use disorders; trauma-informed care, and programs to support parent-child relationships.

 Dr. Bosk has held fellowships in The Prevention of Child Maltreatment and the Promotion of Child Wellbeing through the Doris Duke Foundation and in Clinical Social Work in the Intensive In-Home Child and Adolescent Psychiatric Services Division at the Yale Child Study Center.
 Her work has been funded by grants from The National Science Foundation, the Kellogg Foundation, and the Fahs-Beck Fund for Research and Experimentation.

-Committed to translating her research work for policymakers and practitioners, Dr. Bosk has provided consultation to child welfare agencies in several states.
+Committed to translating her research for policymakers and practitioners, Dr. Bosk has provided consultation to child welfare agencies in several states and regularly collaborates with community agencies in New Jersey.

 - Direct Social Work Practice I